-“No, Petey, you can’t go see Santa again.”
+“No, Petey, you can’t have another popcorn tart.”

 There were a teenage girl and two men in the line ahead of the raggedy haired blond.
 So there were five irritated people in line, and four of them were becoming secondly irritated by whiny kids.
 The teen handled it by being lost in the cloud, thumbing away at her phone.